 The world of weight, food and portion-control is regarded mostly as a female problem, and eating disorders seem to be firmly centered on the female sex.
 Part of the reason is that our culture heavily promotes the ideal of a skinny — even underweight — woman.
 It is more socially acceptable to be overweight as a male, and also more socially acceptable for a man to eat a lot.
 For that reason, many male binge eaters don't get much notice.
 Some men who need help in overcoming bulimia (or anorexia) feel isolated because most books and counselors only deal with women facing these issues and don’t look at the issue from a male perspective.

-Once again, it has made me realize the responsibility I have as a parent to help my children foster a healthy relationship with food.
-Right now we have two little girls, but I want the same lessons to be true for any sons we could have in the future.
+Still, it has made me realize the responsibility I have as a parent to help my children foster a healthy relationship with food.
+Right now we have two girls, but I want the same lessons to be true for any sons we could have in the future.
 Boys don't just have problems with bulimia; anorexia is an issue, too.

-That has been one of my concerns with the renewed war on childhood obesity.
-Parents and children are being told about the evils of being overweight and it is such a negative viewpoint.
+That has been one of my concerns with the war on childhood obesity.
+Parents and children are being told about the evils of being overweight, and it is such a negative viewpoint.
 Americans also, on average, don’t know how to enjoy food.